 As for the financial institutions, although they are interested in serving these communities, the difficulties in establishing full-fledged branches in such remote areas makes the proposition less attractive from a business point of view.
 Use of alternate delivery channels such as Branchless Banking (BLB) is one of the ways to serve these scattered communities in a cost-effective way.

-To address the above-mentioned issues, UKaid Sakchyam and Machhapuchchhre Bank Limited (MBL) have joined hands to launch a project titled ‘Simplified Microcredit Service”.
-Under the project, MBL will establish 20 BLB touchpoints across 7 different districts – Banke (3), Dang (3), Kailali (3), Kanchanpur (3), Rupandehi (3) and Surkhet (2) in the Mid- and Far- Western Development Regions (MFWDR) and Dhading (3) in the Central Development Region (CDR).
+To address the above-mentioned issues, UKaid Sakchyam Access to Finance Programme (Sakchyam) and Machhapuchchhre Bank Limited (MBL) partnered to launch a project titled ‘Simplified Microcredit Service”.
+Under the project, MBL aims to establish 20 BLB touchpoints across 7 different districts – Banke (3), Dang (3), Kailali (3), Kanchanpur (3), Rupandehi (3) and Surkhet (2).

-Also, under this project, MBL will deploy 14 Relationship Managers (RM) in 14 of their branches identified as having potential for microfinance, especially microcredit businesses.
-The RMs will be exclusively involved in microfinance activities in the areas covered by their respective branches and will also be responsible for achieving the loan-related targets set in the Sakchyam related project.
+Also, under this project, MBL has deployed 14 Relationship Managers (RM) in 14 of their branches identified as having potential for microfinance, especially microcredit businesses.
+The RMs are exclusively involved in microfinance activities in the areas covered by their respective branches and are also responsible for achieving the loan targets set in Sakchyam related project.

 Additionally, the bank will carry out various financial literacy initiatives in rural and suburban areas.
 These will include running financial literacy camps and using Interactive Voice Response (IVR) technology to reach more people in geographically challenging areas.

 Over the project period of 3 years, MBL aims to serve over 3,000 beneficiaries through their BLB touch points and dedicated RMs.
 Besides this, the bank targets to reach 13,000 beneficiaries through their financial literacy initiatives.
-MBL aims to mobilize over NPR 80 million in deposits from its BLB touchpoints and disburse NPR 705 million in loans through their various loan products customized to the local requirements.
 Overall, the project will provide access to various financial products and services to some of the most unserved and underserved population in Nepal.

-As of March 2018, Machhapuchchhre Bank has launched 17 BLB touchpoints, appointed 14 dedicated RMs in 14 of their rural branches.
-They have reached 2,175 beneficiaries; disbursed loan amount of NPR 249.37 million to 486 beneficiaries and collected the deposit amount of NPR 24.46 million.
+As of June 2018, Machhapuchchhre Bank has launched 18 BLB touch points and appointed 14 dedicated RMs in 14 of their rural branches.
+They have reached more than 3,225 beneficiaries; disbursed loan amount of NPR 294 million and collected the deposit amount of NPR 37.08 million.